 Description

-REASONS FOR DESIGNATION The Pavilion in Dawlish is designated at Grade II for the following principal reasons: * It is a small sports pavilion that demonstrates good quality architectural design within the associated sports grounds. * It is a good example of the application of modernism to the design of recreation buildings on a small scale. * It survives well and remains readable despite some modernisation.
+The building is designated at Grade II for its good quality architectural design within the sports grounds, as a good example of modernism applied to recreation buildings on a small scale, and for its survival and legibility despite some modernisations.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.